If you're renting out your property, you may want to take a deposit from your new tenant before they move in.

 - unpaid rent

-If any of the above happens, the deposit can be used to cover costs so you don't have to pay them.
+If any of the above happens, the deposit can be used to cover costs so you do not have to pay them.

 If there are no issues when the tenant moves out, their deposit should be paid back to them in full.

-The amount that can be charged as a deposit can't be more than two months' rent.
-For example, if the rent is £500 a month, you can't ask for more than a £1000 deposit.
+The amount that can be charged as a deposit cannot be more than two months' rent.
+For example, if the rent is £500 a month, you cannot ask for more than a £1000 deposit.

 Tenancy deposit schemes